Dynalon/reactive-state/README.md

 import { Store, Action } from "reactive-state";
 import { take } from "rxjs/operators";

-// The main (root) state for our example app interface AppState {
+// The state for our example app interface AppState {
     counter: number;
 }